-So yeah, the trip!
-I will try to avoid writing in a style of we went there and we did that kinda boringness.
+Back to the trip from Darwin to Cairns.
 In a nut shell we traversed about 5,000km of Outback, crossing croc filled rivers and camping under crystal clear skies.
 We travelled in an area of Australia often overlooked by even the most seasoned backpackers.
-A journey of exploration for everyone in the truck, we passed the 119th camp of Burke and Wills (some of the first explorers to navigate Australia south to north), dug for gem stones at the base of Mt.
-Surprise, fished for Barramundi in foreboding waters, hiked unmarked gorges and dove into pools of the clearest rivers.
+A journey of exploration for everyone in the truck, we passed the 119th camp of Burke and Wills (some of the first explorers to navigate Australia south to north).
+Further we dug for gem stones at the base of Mt.
+Surprise and fished for Barramundi in foreboding waters.
+We hiked unmarked gorges and dove into pools of the clearest rivers.
 An adventure to last a lifetime, the trip from Darwin to Cairns was indeed something special.

 The route took us through five national parks and countless wilderness reserves.
-We drove to remote communities and stations, exploring the regions and speaking with the unique characters who call this part of Australia home.
+We drove to remote communities and stations, exploring the regions and speaking with the unique characters.
 The Top End is made up of mostly arid forests dotted with cattle stations and Aboriginal land trusts.
-It is crisscrossed with countless rivers flowing ever so slowly into the maze of mangroves that make up the Gulf of Carpentaria coast.
+It is crisscrossed with countless rivers flowing slowly into the maze of mangroves that make up the Gulf of Carpentaria coast.
 It is Crocodile heaven and we even watched Dundee one night just to put everything into realities perspective J.

 Australia is a giant country and is as diverse as anywhere I have ever travelled.
-It has been an absolute pleasure to explore and this series (The Great Aussie Road Trip) has produced a string of experiences to last a lifetime.
-I am lucky to have an additional five months on my Working Holiday Visa and will be looking to continue to make the most of my time here in Aus.
-The opportunities to remain travelling are boundless and there are still a couple sections of the journey yet to be completed.
+It has been an absolute pleasure to explore and this written series has produced a string of experiences to last a lifetime.
+I am lucky to have an additional five months on my Working Holiday Visa.
+The opportunities to remain traveling are boundless and there are still a couple sections of the journey yet to be completed.
 From Cairns to Brisbane and Brisbane to Sydney will complete the loop.
 When, with who and how, has yet to be determined, but eventual is the obvious case and they will happen at some stage.

 Thank you for following along on this crazy journey across Australia.
 I hope you have enjoyed the photos and the videos and the tales of adventure and exploration.
 I am currently in Cairns for an undisclosed amount of time with a few side trips planned, one back to my favourite state South Australia, and one to a mysterious and intriguing country to reunite with a girl whom I miss terribly.
 Once back in Aussielandia I will be working on a joint marketing project with Tropical North Queensland for a portion of October, then back to being a free agent for November and December before ultimately returning to Canadia for the holidays.